 Audacity is one of the best software for versatile audio engineering requirements, and the best part is it is free and open source.
 For extracting audio from a video file, you only need to open the program.
 Click “Open Files,” and in the next window, you get to select the file from which you wish to extract the sound.
 You also get to choose the format to convert the sound.

 Something for Everyone

 As you can see, there are plenty of solutions for extracting audio from your videos on various platforms.
+Speaking of audio, you can even convert audio files to text.
 If you are a power Linux user, you can try using FFMPEG to manage your audio and videos.